Trinity Employability Bursary

-Work experience opportunities for current final year students must be completed by the end of the summer following your final examinations.
+Work experience opportunities for current final year students must be begun by the end of the summer following your final examinations.

 You will be eligible to apply for any figure up to and including a maximum of €500 over the course of your undergraduate journey.
 You can apply multiple times as the need arises but you will not be eligible to apply again once you have reached the maximum limit of €500.